robiul-islam-rubel/MLLM_for_Autonomous_Driving/README.md

 + Only examples of fine-tuning language models are provided.
 + Only provide Lora fine-tuning examples.
 + Only provide examples of fine-tuning the dialogue model.
-+ We currently do not support using 'zero3' fine-tuning, which may result in the model not being able to read.

 ## Minimum configuration

 - We Only test A100 GPUs with 80GB memory for finetune.
 It requires at least 73GB of GPU memory using 8 GPUs with zero2.
-- Tensor parallelism is not supported yet, that is, the model is split into multiple graphics cards for fine-tuning.
+- For fine-tuning The [``` Lambda cloud ```] (https://lambdalabs.com/) has been used.

 ## Start fine-tuning

 1. Download the data set and install dependencies

-In this demo, developers can use the [CogVLM-SFT-311K](https://huggingface.co/datasets/THUDM/CogVLM-SFT-311K) open source data set provided by us or build their own data set in the same format for fine-tuning. .
+In this demo, developers can use the [CogVLM-SFT-311K](https://huggingface.co/datasets/THUDM/CogVLM-SFT-311K) open the source data set provided by us or build their own data set in the same format for fine-tuning.

 The data format is as follows: